When a woman is pregnant, they need to go to a doctor who specializes in

 of things that can go wrong, and the OB/GYN must make decisions to deliver

-the baby in the safest way possible whether through emergency cesarean
+the baby in the safest way possible whether through an emergency cesarean

 section or through other means.